uic-evl/CS529HW1/README.md

 For the next steps, please consult the homework handout.

 ##### If you are using ubuntu, try also Node Version Manager
-We recommend using Node Version Manager (NVM), if you are using ubuntu:
+We recommend using Node Version Manager (NVM), if you are using ubuntu (we haven't tested it on other OS):

 https://github.com/nvm-sh/nvm